SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 The **Jenkins - Job Information** dashboard provides detailed information about a specific job.
 Panels show information on job URLs, duration trends, execution results, test case trends, slowest stages for pipeline jobs, console logs, and common errors.

 Use this dashboard to:
-* Monitor the total number of builds, successful builds, duration and failed builds for the job in question to understand how to best improve its execution going forward
+* Monitor the total number of builds, successful builds, duration and failed builds for the job in question to understand how to best improve its execution going forward.
-*  Drilldown to Jenkins build information as needed
+* Drilldown to Jenkins build information as needed.
-* Investigate common errors using console logs
+* Investigate common errors using console logs.
-* Investigate common stage failures
+* Investigate common stage failures.
-* Monitor recent configuration changes and commits to identify potential causes of failure
+* Monitor recent configuration changes and commits to identify potential causes of failure.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-JobInformation.png')} alt="jenkins" />